 Night And Day

-Night and Day” is a popular song by Cole Porter that was written for the 1932 musical Gay Divorce.
-It is perhaps Porter’s most popular contribution to the Great American Songbook and has been recorded by dozens of musicians.
+Night and Day is a popular song by Cole Porter that was written for the 1932 musical Gay Divorce.
+It is perhaps Porter’s most popular contribution to the Great American Songbook and has been recorded by dozens of musicians. — making it an essential piece to learn jazz standards.

 This song has a very unusual 48-bar form that can be analyzed in two ways: